 Foley’s department store opens in Rolling Oaks Mall.

 Orders have been issued changing the name of Aue, a station on the San Antonio & Aransas Pass Railroad, to Leon Springs.

-The Aztec Theatre opened promising “a totally new form of entertainment.”
+The Aztec Theatre opened promising “a surprisingly different entertainment.”

 The Detroit Tigers come to San Antonio for a spring training exhibition game against St. Louis College.
 Tigers star slugger, Ty Cobb, is fanned by 17-year-old student Melvin “Bert” Gallia.
 The Tigers win the game however, 10-2.
 (Photo courtesy of St. Mary’s University.
 Gallia, back row, far left.
 Cobb, center, in white.)

 No less than 50,000 people packed Alamo Plaza today on the occasion of President Taft’s first public speech in this city.
-Thousands more lined the streets to get a glimpse of our distinguished visitor.
+Other thousands lined the streets to get a glimpse of the distinguished visitor.